Simultaneously constraining cosmology and baryonic physics via deep learning from weak lensing: Methods

 where $\theta$ denotes the underlying cosmological and baryonic parameters, $N$ the number of realizations to estimate the covariances $\mathbf{C}$, and $A_\mathrm{survey}$ the area of a hypothetical mock survey.
 Following LH21, the factor $(N-d-2)/(N-1)$ is included to make the estimation of the precision matrix $\widehat{\mathbf{C}^{-1}}$ unbiased \citep{hartlap2007}.
 We remove the randomness caused by the sampling of shape noise by taking each $\mathbf{y}(\theta)$ to be the average value of the observables calculated from 36 independent shape noise field realizations.

 To extend the likelihood from the 75 discrete sampled cosmologies to the entire $\Om-\s8$ space, we interpolate the expected value $\mathbf{y}(\theta)$ in two steps: (1) we fit a second-degree polynomial on the four baryonic parameters for each cosmology, and (2) the values between the cosmologies are interpolated linearly with Delaunay triangulation.
 When compared to fitting a polynomial globally (as is used in LH21), this method improves the estimation of distributions near the edge of the $\Om-\s8$ space, while it does not differ from LH21 near the fiducial cosmology.
-Following LH21, we assume the covariances depend only on the cosmological parameters; we estimate the covariances for each cosmology and interpolate them linearly with Delaunay triangulation.
+As for covariances, it has been found that their dependencies on baryonic parameters are much weaker than those on cosmological parameters over the ranges of posteriors (LH21).
+Therefore, we assume the covariances to be constant across different baryonic parameters following LH21; we estimate the covariances for each cosmology and interpolate them linearly with Delaunay triangulation.

 We use Bayes' theorem to estimate the posterior distribution of $\theta$, given a mock observation at the fiducial parameters $\mathbf{y}(\theta_0)$.
 We take log-uniform priors on all parameters: $0.2<\Om<0.6$, $0.4<\s8<1.1$, and the range of baryonic parameters are shown in Table~\ref{tab:baryon-priors}.
 We sample the posterior with a Monte Carlo Markov chain of $10^6$ steps (identical to LH21), which is sufficient for the chains to converge.